tegos-article/article-dont-let-your-staging-server-die-separate-task-scheduling-in-laravel/1-article.md

 Mem[||||||||||||||| 3.2G/4.0G]
 ```

-Oof.
-Both cores pegged at 100%, and memory was gasping at 3.2G out of 4G.
-Not good.
+Brutal.
+Both CPUs totally pegged, memory barely hanging on at 3.2 out of 4 gigs.
+Definitely not what you want to see.

 ## Why It Matters

 The guilty party?
-A quick ps aux and log dive pointed straight to the scheduler.
-Heavy scheduled commands that make sense in production but kill a smaller staging server:
-price exports every 2h, supplier syncs with thousands of products, and stat metric collection processing large datasets.
+A quick ps aux and scan logs pointed straight to the scheduler.
+Heavy scheduled commands that make sense in production but kill a smaller staging server: price exports every couple hours, supplier syncs with thousands of products, and crunching huge datasets for stats.

 These tasks are necessary in production with proper resources.
-But staging doesn't need them at the same frequency - or
-at all.
+Staging just can't handle that load, and honestly, it doesn't even need most of those jobs running so often or at all.

 ## The Solution